 Providing spiritual care in disasters is a difficult task.
 There are few quantitative ways to measure its effectiveness and there are few, if any, visible results while on the field.
 Disaster chaplains seldom see the victims after the initial contact, and most of the time, words and actions are completely inadequate.
 We must remember that the ministry is in the willingness to enter the place of pain and hurt and offer our presence and compassion.
-What would you have liked to have said to the person who ministered to you?

 Victims want to say . . .

-MINISTERING IN THE MIDST OF DIVERSITY UNIT 10
+MINISTERING IN THE MIDST OF DIVERSITY72 UNIT 10